By Stephanie Younger •

 Virginia, we have a problem.
-We need to come to terms with our state’s history of the marginalization of the black community.
-Virginia is where the first enslaved Africans were brought to Virginia.
+We need to come to terms with our state’s history of the marginalization of the Black community.
+Virginia is where the first enslaved Africans were brought against their will.
 We live in Richmond, the former capital of the Confederacy.
 A racist act of terrorism occurred last year in Charlottesville.
-Virginia pushes black youth out of schools and incarcerates them at alarming rates.
+Virginia pushes Black youth out of schools and incarcerates them at alarming rates.
 The people whose so-called job it is to “serve and protect” our communities are exploiting and abusing Black people.

-But what are the steps to ending racial profiling and police brutality?
-The law enforcement must first come to terms with the fact that the existence of law enforcement alone is the source of America’s history of state-sanctioned violence against the Black community.
+What are the beginning steps to ending police brutality?
+First we, as a community, must come to terms with the fact that the existence of law enforcement alone is the source of America’s history of state sanctioned violence against the Black community.
 We must act police abolition into existence and invest in what keeping each other safe looks like in a world without police or prisons.
-People often choose not to acknowledge an issue that is so apparent.
-It is our responsibility as Virginians to direct attention to and put anti-black racism through police violence to an end.
+People often choose not to acknowledge an issue that is so apparent, and it is our responsibility as Virginians to direct attention to and put anti-Black police violence to an end.